No Income? Tax Form 8843

 - If Form 8843 is for a spouse or dependent eligible to be claimed as a dependent on a federal tax return, Form 8843 must be attached to the back of the tax return on which they are claimed.

-If Form 8843 is not filed in connection with a federal tax return, the form must be sent to Department of the Treasury, Internal Revenue Service Center, Austin, TX 73301-0215 and is due by June 15, 2016.
+If Form 8843 is not filed in connection with a federal tax return, the form must be sent to the address provided by Glacier Tax Prep or on the 8843 Form instructions by June 15th of the calendar year.
 Please note that each individual who files Form 8843 must send the form separately from any other form or anyone else's forms.